magiccodingman/TruthSEO.Snapshot/README.md

 ## ⚠️ Your Responsibility

 You must:
-- ✅ Keep snapshots updated with new content
+- ❗ Keep your snapshots updated.
+Misleading or outdated metadata will hurt SEO.
-- ✅ Ensure snapshot metadata truthfully reflects visible content
+- ❗ Ensure snapshot metadata truthfully reflects visible content

 Misleading metadata can result in SEO penalties.
 The protocol empowers honest visibility.